mlibrary/design-system-docs/README.md

   ./init.sh
   ```

 2. Edit `.env` with real values.
-Ask a Design System developer.
+Ask a Design System developer for help.

-3. Start development server and watch Sass (.scss) files (in parallel).
+3. Run npm install, start development server, and watch changes in `.scss` and `.js` files.

 ```
 docker-compose up